elieteyssedou/socket-pong/README.md

 This project was, for me, an introduction to Elixir and Phoenix.
 I wanted to try Phoenix Channels, the high performance of Elixir and the concurrent aspect of Erlang.
 What's better than an online Pong game to give it a shot ?

+You can try it here : https://phoenix-socket-pong.herokuapp.com/, have fun !

 **To start Socket Pong:**
   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`